Bicolano Laing (Gabi Leaves in Coconut Milk)

 This heirloom Bicolano laing recipe transforms humble dried taro leaves into a creamy, spicy masterpiece where every spoonful delivers tender pork belly and perfectly spiced gata sauce that dramatically changes color to that coveted orange-red hue - a sure sign you've mastered this beloved Filipino classic.

 I never truly appreciated laing until I moved away for college.
-After countless failed attempts at recreating my Lola’s version (and yes, some ended up looking like swamp soup!), I finally perfected this authentic Bicolano laing recipe that takes me right back to Bicol.
+After countless failed attempts at recreating my Lola’s version (and yes, some ended up looking like swamp soup), I finally perfected this authentic Bicolano Laing recipe that takes me right back to Bicol.

 Why You’ll Love This Recipe